Jones ...

 In 1851, he began week-night services at Luddendenfoot once or twice monthly.

-He was buried at Booth Independent Church
+He died at home [6th January 1897] and was buried at Booth Independent Church

 He is mentioned in the List of Local Wills: 1897